TomHarte/AndroidTODOList/README.md

 * factored out TODO items and the item list into separate model classes;
 * added a Date to TODO items;
 * created a custom layout for list view cells, which displays both the TODO's title and the relevant date, appropriately localised as per the user's selected calendar and time zone;
-* added editing of the date (both day/month/year and hour/minute).
+* added editing of the date (both day/month/year and hour/minute);
+* added a checkbox to indicate whether a task has been completed, which can be toggled from the edit screen or from the list view.

-Time spent: 4 hours plus two-hour session
+Time spent: 6 hours plus two-hour session

 # Completed user stories

 * [x] Required: add a task
 * [x] Required: remove a task
 * [x] Required: edit a task
-* [x] Required: persistence of list between launched
+* [x] Additional: persistence of list between launched
+* [x] Additional: added dates and times for tasks
+* [x] Additional: added a 'done' checkbox for tasks

 # Notes